-- 1. The Next Facebook: This scenario implies that Snap is the "next Facebook" and achieves the same high NOPAT margins and revenue growth as Facebook.
-To justify a \$25 billion valuation, Snap would have to grow revenue by 54% compounded annually for the next six years, while immediately achieving & improving NOPAT margin from 21% to 25% in its first four years as a public company.
-Remember, Snap's current NOPAT margin is -123%, but this scenario mimics Facebook's margin improvement and revenue growth since 2012.
-In this scenario, Snap would be generating \$5.3 billion in revenue (six years from now), which is more than double Twitter's last fiscal year revenue. - 2.
-The Next Twitter: This scenario implies that Snap struggles to achieve profitability like Twitter, which still earns a negative NOPAT margin.
+The Next Facebook: This scenario implies that Snap is the "next Facebook" and achieves the same high NOPAT margins and revenue growth as Facebook.
+To justify a \$25 billion valuation, Snap would have to grow revenue by 54% compounded annually for the next six years, while immediately achieving & improving the NOPAT margin from 21% to 25% in its first four years as a public company.
+Remember, Snap's current NOPAT margin is -123%.
+This scenario mimics Facebook's margin improvement and revenue growth since 2012.
+In this scenario, Snap would be generating \$5.3 billion in revenue (six years from now), which is more than double Twitter's last fiscal year revenue.

+2. A Better Twitter: This scenario implies that Snap can be significantly more profitable than Twitter, which still earns a negative NOPAT margin.
 To justify a \$25 billion valuation in this scenario, Snap must immediately achieve a 1% NOPAT margin and grow revenue by 54% compounded annually for 14 years.
 In this scenario, Snap would be generating \$171 billion in revenue (14 years from now), which is greater than Facebook and Alphabet's 2016 revenue combined.